Last Updated on November 19, 2024 by Maged kamel

 In the first part, part a, of the Practice problem for reduced echelon form, we have three pivots, each equaling 1.
 The three are located in the first, second, and third rows.
 We have zeros below the first pivot.

 There are zeros above and below the pivot in the second column.
-While for the third column, there are two zeros above the pivot.
+Meanwhile, the third column has two zeros above the pivot.
 These conditions satisfy the requirement of the reduced row echelon form shown in the next slide image.

 In the second part, part b, we have only two pivots, each equaling 1, which can be considered a non-zero element.
 The two ones are located in the first and second rows.
 We have zeros below the first pivot.